-So, I looked up what you are supposed to do, and like a lot of things in life, different people say different things.
-Here’s the most common combination of steps I found and probably what I would do if (when) it happens again.
+So, I looked up what you are supposed to do.
+Like a lot of things in life, different people say different things.
+Here’s the most common combination of steps I found online.

 1. Pour white wine over the red wine spill.
 White wine neutralizes the red wine which makes the red wine easier to lift off the rug or carpet.
 Some people prefer water or club soda, but white wine definitely seems to be the most recommended.

 3. Pour about a 1/4″ thick layer of salt over the spill.
 Be generous.
 If the 1/4″ of salt is wet or looks slushy, I would definitely pour more.